 University of California Los Angeles

 The recently established BioPolymers, Automated Cellular Infrastructure, Flow, and Integrated Chemistry: Materials Innovation Platform (BioPACIFIC MIP), supported by the National Science Foundation and located in the California NanoSystems Institute (CNSI) at the University of California, Los Angeles (UCLA) will create and operate a collection of state-of-the-art user facilities dedicated to biomaterials discovery and development.
-The BioPACIFIC MIP is seeking to fill a Living Biofoundry Project Scientist position to support research efforts at the forefront of synthetic biology and microbial engineering as part of a diverse and dynamic team within the BioPACIFIC MIP at its UCLA site.
-The successful candidate will establish a world-class resource for high-throughput synthetic biology and take a lead role in the development and application next-generation methods for production of new bio-derived, functional monomers from living organisms in support of a diverse and vibrant user community.
+The BioPACIFIC MIP is seeking to fill a Microelectron Diffraction Project Scientist position to support research efforts at the forefront of molecular structural analysis as part of a diverse and dynamic team within the BioPACIFIC MIP at its UCLA site.
+The successful candidate will establish a world-class center for microelectron diffraction (microED) and take a lead role in the development and application of next-generation microED methods toward structure determination of key molecules in support of a diverse and vibrant user community.

-The Living Biofoundry Project Scientist will spend 50% time, in tandem with the BioPACIFIC in-house research team, on making significant and creative contributions to in-house research, including developing methods for process automation and synthetic biology that further existing projects; developing and carrying out relevant experiments; publishing scientific papers; presenting at technical conferences; and filing IP disclosures.
-The Living Biofoundry Project Scientist will collaborate with in-house members of the BioPACIFIC research community to continually build expertise and develop new methods to engineer model microbial systems for production of molecules that are of interest to the BioPacific community.
+The Microelectron Diffraction Project Scientist will spend 50% time, in tandem with the BioPACIFIC in-house research team, on making significant and creative contributions to in-house research, including developing new software, instrumentation, sample preparation or structure determination approaches that further existing projects; developing and carrying out relevant experiments; publishing scientific papers; presenting at technical conferences; and filing IP disclosures.
+The Microelectron Diffraction Project Scientist will collaborate with in-house members of the BioPACIFIC research community to continually build expertise and develop new methods in atomically resolved, electron diffraction-mediated structure determination of molecules from nanocrystallites.
 Building community expertise will include attending and presenting at a bi-monthly technical research meeting with affiliate researchers to provide consultation on tool usage, experimental design, and data interpretation.

-To support the BioPACIFIC MIP mission, the Living Biofoundry Project Scientist will devote 50% time to oversee operation of the spinnaker-based automation system, develop new process protocols to maximize the usage of the system, train new users in the operation of the system, and work with users to design experiments and test hypothesis.
-Users will consult with the Living Biofoundry Project Scientist as the primary technical point-of-contact to develop Project Feasibility and Research plans that maximize the likelihood of success.
-Twice per year the candidate will participate in an open house that will highlight the facilities and research capabilities to promote use by internal and external users.
+To support the BioPACIFIC MIP mission to provide structural characterization of materials produced in the synthesis and formulation platforms, the Microelectron Diffraction Project Scientist will devote 50% time to serve as a scientific and technical expert, providing electron microscopy/diffraction (EM/ED) training and services to BioPACIFIC users.
+Users will consult with the Microelectron Diffraction Project Scientist as the primary technical point-of-contact to develop Project Feasibility and Research plans that maximize the likelihood of success.
+Twice per year, the candidate will participate in an open house that will highlight the facilities and research capabilities to promote use by internal and external users.

-The Living Biofoundry Project Scientist will interface directly with and report to the BioPACIFIC directors and will successfully carry out experiments and analyze the data generated with minimal to no supervision.
-The successful candidate will directly manage a state-of-the-art spinnaker-based automation system configured specifically for applications in synthetic biology in a dedicated laboratory space.
+The Microelectron Diffraction Project Scientist will interface directly with and report to the BioPACIFIC directors and will successfully carry out experiments and analyze the data generated with minimal to no supervision.
+The successful candidate will directly manage a state-of-the-art Spectra 300 STEM microscope configured specifically for MicroED applications and an associated sample preparation laboratory space.

 Strong understanding of the fundamentals of design controls and engineering principles

-Proficient or basic knowledge of C#/++, LabVIEW, Python, or java
+Proficient or basic knowledge of programming languages (C#/++, Python, or java)

 Ability to work with and train scientists at all levels in an academic research setting